pdm-project/pdm/docs/docs/usage/project.md

 migrate_db = "flask db upgrade"
 ```

+Besides, PDM also injects the root path of the project via `PDM_PROJECT_ROOT` environment variable.

 ### Show the list of scripts shortcuts

 Use `pdm run --list/-l` to show the list of available script shortcuts: